Mother appeals for cash to fund fight for brain-damaged daughter’s treatment - The Courier

 More than 160 people donated more than £4,200 within 18 hours of the appeal being launched.

-Mr Justice Poole said specialists should keep treating Pippa for a short period to give Ms Parfitt time to organise an appeal and she said she had to raise £100,000 “super quickly”.
+Mr Justice Poole said specialists should keep treating Pippa for a short period to give Ms Parfitt time to organise an appeal.

+Ms Parfitt said she had to raise £100,000 “super quickly” to fund a challenge.

 The judge had heard evidence at a trial in the Family Division of the High Court in London in December.